godwokenrises/godwoken-web3/docs/apis.md

 > This method is similar to the concept of `"eth_call"` in Ethereum.

-all most the same with `gw_execute_raw_l2Transaction`, but the first param `serialized raw l2Transaction` use different molecule structure with an additional `addressMapping` filed.
+`poly_executeRawL2Transaction` is almost the same with `gw_execute_raw_l2Transaction`, but its first param `serializedRawL2TransactionWithAddressMapping` uses different molecule structure with an additional `addressMapping` filed.

 - gw_execute_raw_l2Transaction
   - params: [serializedRawL2Transaction, blockNumber]